L. Tom Perry Special Collections Library: Arts and Communications Archive

 The Arts and Communications Archive has records and materials from Cecil B. DeMille, Howard Hawks, and Merian C. Cooper.
 This archive collects material related to the performing arts, in particular motion pictures, art, journalism, and television broadcasting.
 This archive contains television episodes from director Henry S. Kesler, and papers of actor James Stewart, Harry Carey, and Robert Cummings.

 BYU Film Music Archives and Motion Picture Archive

 The BYU Film Music Archives was officially established in 1996, although the library had begun collecting materials that are now found in the archive over 20 years before.
-The archive now contains the complete collection from Republican Pictures as well as compositions of Max Steiner, including scores for King Kong and Gone with the Wind which were acquired in 1981.
+The archive now contains the complete collection from Republic Pictures as well as compositions of Max Steiner, including scores for King Kong and Gone with the Wind which were acquired in 1981.
 Over 200 rare motion pictures have been collected and are currently in the Motion Picture Archive.
 These films are available to students, faculty, and the community and are shown in an auditorium in the library for free.